zdgeorgiev/Bet-Bot/bet-manager-core/README.md

 For integration tests should use the profile "integration-tests".

  Usage :
-    mvn clean install -Pintegration-tests
+   * mvn clean install -P integration-tests